top of page

 The noun 'barb,' when referring to a sharp or pointed remark, has an etymology related to weaponry.
 It traces its origins to the Middle French word 'barbe,' which means 'beard.'
 In medieval times, many weapons, such as arrows and spears, were outfitted with barbed tips or points, characterized by projections resembling the beard of a fishhook, designed to cause more damage upon penetration.
 Over time, this concept of a sharp projection that inflicts harm was metaphorically applied to language, where a 'barb' came to signify a cutting or critical comment intended to wound or hurt someone emotionally.
 The etymology of 'barb' underscores the idea of linguistic sharpness and the potential harm that words can inflict, much like the pointed tips of medieval weapons.

-Quiz: Find the meaning of barb
+Find the correct meaning of the noun barb:

 Try Again!